cockroachdb/docs/v21.2/query-behavior-troubleshooting.md

 You can also use an [`EXPLAIN ANALYZE`](explain-analyze.html) statement, which executes a SQL query and returns a physical query plan with execution statistics.
 Query plans can be used to troubleshoot slow queries by indicating where time is being spent, how long a processor (i.e., a component that takes streams of input rows and processes them according to a specification) is not doing work, etc.

-Cockroach Labs recommends sending either the diagnostics bundle or the `EXPLAIN ANALYZE` output to our [support team](support-resources.html) for analysis.
+Cockroach Labs recommends sending either the diagnostics bundle (preferred) or the `EXPLAIN ANALYZE` output to our [support team](support-resources.html) for analysis.

 ## Query is sometimes slow